Evolution, Problems and Prospects

 Chapter 10: Russian Banks and Foreign Investments

-Julia A. Solovieva* INTRODUCTION In all respects, 1998 marked a turning point in the cosy relationship between Western investors and Russia.
+10. Russian banks and foreign investments Julia A. Solovieva* INTRODUCTION In all respects, 1998 marked a turning point in the cosy relationship between Western investors and Russia.
 The Russian Federation not only allowed the ruble to devalue, and defaulted on its domestic short-term obligations, but seriously damaged its relationship with foreign investors.
 Whereas prior to the crisis, every player in the ﬁnancial markets had to do business in Russia, by the middle of 2000, there was a lot of scepticism and mistrust.
 Most Western banks had closed their oﬃces in Russia, downsized them, or, at best, mothballed them.
 Credit lines for Russian counterparts were reduced and often cut completely.
 As a result, trades in Russian assets were possible only with Western counterparts, but not with Russian ones.
 Only in 2001, on the back of a recovery of the domestic economy and a remarkable upturn in the Russian eurobond market did Western investors begin to consider moving into Russia again, and applied for lines to be restored.
 The aim of this paper is to establish where and why foreign investors1 put their money into the Russian banking system, and how much they were able to take out after the crisis.
 INVESTMENTS IN THE RUSSIAN BANKING SECTOR PRE-CRISIS 1.
 The Loan Market Two types of foreign investor became involved with Russian banks.
-On the one hand, there were foreign banks that invested in equity and thus bought part of a Russian bank, while on the other hand there were Western banks that invested money in bonds issued...
+On the one hand, there were foreign banks that invested in equity and thus bought part of a Russian bank, while on the other hand there were Western banks...

 You are not authenticated to view the full text of this chapter or article.